 - Finally, keep a paper trail of everything that you do and err on the side of safety.
 Safety for your employee, but also safety for the employee’s co-workers and customers.

-If you have any questions about the content of this article, please do not hesitate to contact your CSH Law attorney.
+If you have any questions about the content of this article, please do not hesitate to contact your Cranfill Sumner attorney.